 We would love to have more people add some taco ratings, but more importantly add some comments as feedback to the reports in comparte.
 If you cannot read Spanish, then use the built in option to translate the reports.
 You can respond in any language you like.

 Not being fully conversant in a language may be a barrier, but it also became a sign of everyone’s efforts, facilitators and participants, to try that much more to understand.

 There is a universal language of humor we enjoyed…

 … the language of succeeding where you thought it not possible

 Without full fluency in languages, we did much more than making do.

 Top / Featured Image: flickr photo by me https://flickr.com/photos/cogdog/27642494901 shared under a Creative Commons (BY) license

-The post "Making the UDG Agora Work in Spanglish / Ingléspañol" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2016/12/spanglish-inglespanol/) on December 9, 2016.
+The post "Making the UDG Agora Work in Spanglish / Ingléspañol" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/12/spanglish-inglespanol/) on December 9, 2016.